cameronw-16/cameronw-16.github.io/Lab7.md

 ## Multi-criteria analysis of Vulnerability in Malawi

 The goal of this lab was to try to reproduce the results found in [Vulnerability modeling for sub-saharan Africa: an oerational approach in Malawi](https://www.sciencedirect.com/science/article/pii/S0143622814000058).
 To do this, data was collected from GDAM, DHS survey data, and UNEP Global Risk data.
 The data files and results from this lab are compiled in this [zip file](L78_data.zip).
 The article measured socioeconomic household resilience by traditional authorities in Malawi and a rasterized grid of vulnerability to climate change.
-The factors taken into account can be seen in the cart below:
+The factors Malcomb et al. took into account can be seen in the cart below:

 ![hhresilience_chart](hhresilience_chart.jpg)